dymodi/dymodi.github.io/Blog/For-Students/Steps-Towards-a-Paper.md

 ### 3. Study and Design

 * How to do literature review?
-  * A detailed guide can be find here: [How to do a Literature Survey](https://yi-ding.me/assets/files/Literature-Survey-2025.pdf).
+  * A detailed guide can be found here: "[How to do a Literature Survey](https://yi-ding.me/assets/files/Literature-Survey-2025.pdf)".
   * For each related topic, prepare a survey to learn about this field and prepare the Related Works of the paper.
 * How to do prelimanry experiments?
   * As discussed above, preliminary experiments may be needed when you want to (1) find the limitations of existing solutions on your problem; (2) illustrate the potenital of the idea/opportunity in solving the problem.